togliu/mathmyday-lib/README.md

 * High code coverage with the help of [Kotest](https://kotest.io/), [JUnit](https://junit.org/junit5/), [AssertJ](https://assertj.github.io/doc/) and [JaCoCo](https://www.jacoco.org/jacoco/)
 * Idiomatic Kotlin and Java API
-* Stay up to date with versions of libraries and plugins
+* Stay up-to-date with versions of libraries and plugins
 * Object-oriented design with functional abstraction
 * Use Kotlin features to create a DSL-like API
 * Use [Kotest](https://kotest.io/) features for tests (FunSpec style, matchers and property-based testing)